 Create PDF Files of Your Handwritten Lyrics Within Dropbox

-Every songwriter is different, and I have met a lot of musicians/songwriters who hate the idea of writing lyrics at a computer or from a phone.
+Every songwriter is different, and I have met many musicians/songwriters who hate the idea of writing lyrics on a computer or from a phone.
 To them, the use of pen and paper is instrumental in the songwriting process.
 To others, it is simply easier to grab a pen and jot things down while the creative juices are flowing.
 If this is your preferred method of writing lyrics, no sweat!
-With Dropbox, you can take photos of your handwritten lyrics with you smartphone and create a black and white PDF file to store within your account.
+With Dropbox, you can take photos of your handwritten lyrics with your smartphone and create a black and white PDF file to store within your account.